Spatio-temporal smoothing, interpolation and prediction of income distributions based on grouped data

-The proposed method can reveal the income distributions and associated poverty measures of any area and at any period as long as their covariate information is available.
-While it was not shown in the present paper, it is also possible to estimate the proportions of the population in each area whose incomes are below any given threshold income levels.
-Exploring the results of the proposed method, policymakers can identify areas that require political intervention to mitigate poverty and inequality across the nation through efficient policy implementation and resource allocation.
-Such political interventions can be implemented based on the latest information on income distributions, as elucidated by the spatial interpolation and temporal prediction of the proposed model.
+The proposed method can reveal the income distributions and associated poverty measures of any area at any given period, provided that relevant covariate information is available.
+It is also possible to estimate the proportion of the population in each area whose income falls below a specific threshold.
+Based on the results of the proposed method, policymakers can identify regions requiring targeted intervention to mitigate poverty and inequality across the nation, thereby facilitating efficient policy implementation and resource allocation.
+Such interventions can be informed by the most recent information on income distributions, as elucidated by the spatial interpolation and temporal prediction capabilities of the proposed model.

-This study adopts the full MCMC approach to the posterior inferences.
-The advantage of the proposed Gibbs sampler is its non-requirement of algorithm tuning.
-As the inclusion of many latent variables may cause some inefficiencies, we may argue for the need for an alternative computational strategy.
-In fact, we also attempted to implement an MH algorithm and its adaptive version to sample $\bbe_k$ and $\sigma^2_k$ without generating individual household incomes.
-Put differently, \eqref{multi} was directly used to contribute to the likelihood function.
-However, the MH algorithms failed to explore the parameter space and mostly stuck around the initial values.
-Some other faster posterior-computing methods, such as the integrated nested Laplace approximation \citep{rue2009approximate} and the variational Bayes approximation \citep{blei2017variational}, are appealing alternatives.
-Regarding the application to the HLS data, the computing time, e.g. for $K=4$ was approximately 40 hours based on non-optimised R code on the Apple M1 Ultra chip without any parallelisation.
-As we prefer to ensure the quality of the posterior inference and because the computing time was not the main issue in our application, we considered the present computational approach acceptable.
-However, developing a more computationally efficient algorithm would also be a relevant research direction that must be explored.
+This study adopts a full MCMC approach to the posterior inference.
+A key advantage of the proposed Gibbs sampler is that it does not require algorithmic tuning.
+While the inclusion of many latent variables can lead to computational inefficiencies, we considered the necessity of alternative strategies.
+In our preliminary analysis, we attempted to implement a standard MH algorithm and its adaptive version to sample $\bbe_k$ and $\sigma^2_k$ directly, without augmenting individual household incomes.
+In this alternative approach, \eqref{multi} was directly used in the likelihood function.
+However, the MH algorithms failed to explore the parameter space effectively and often remained stuck near the initial values.